Search This Blog

 1. Eliminating the number of testers increases the level of effort on the remaining testers to check every test case as thoroughly as possible introducing errors.
 The testers that have the accountability to ensure that they don’t release features without signing off are under pressure compromising the quality.

-2. Keeping more testing resources also does n0t guarantee zero quality always when the testers don’t keep up with the current trends.
+2. Keeping more testing resources also does not guarantee zero quality when the testers don’t keep up with the current trends.
 The number of communication lines increase with the QA manager, test lead, offshore test coordinators, and testers.
 This functional hierarchy removes the testers from the developers defeating the self-organized team requirements.
 Consequently, the requirements dilute and morph leading to management problems as the customer complaints increase, time to market slips, and product reviews decline.

 The logical solution is “Automated testing” making the system do testing detecting more defects at earlier points in the development life cycle as well as continuously testing deployed code for production bugs.
-The solution is definitely logical and practical as it accomplishes doing more work with fewer resources consistently, continuously, and almost effortlessly compared to the needs to have a human present to manually test.
+The solution is logical and practical as it accomplishes doing more work with fewer resources consistently, continuously, and almost effortlessly compared to the needs to have a human present to manually test.

 Does that mean automated testing is a perfect solution where we can enable computer assisted software tools (CAST) to as many testers as possible?
 The agile engineering practices recommend automated testing but also emphasize acceptance testing where the business owners also are involved in testing.
-But, how far our people in client-facing roles like product managers, project managers, program managers, and account managers increasing their knowledge of the business domain and related technical tools to test the releases?
+But how far are our people in client-facing roles like product managers, project managers, program managers, and account managers increasing their knowledge of the business domain and related technical tools to test the releases?
 How much is the management attuned to this fact?

-1. The client facing roles mentioned earlier may actually question why they should do this testing that the testing department is accountable for?
+1. The client facing roles mentioned earlier may question why they should do this testing that the testing department is accountable for?
 It is a valid question but when buying a car why do you want a test run?
 Why do we do our own walk-through inspection of the home instead of leaving the work completely to the home inspector?
-We do these because we are equally responsible for the outcome.
-As these roles face the client who can claim escaped defects or the features for enhancement, how could these responsibilities downplayed?
+We do this because we are equally responsible for the outcome.
+As these roles face the client who can claim escaped defects or the features for enhancement, how could these responsibilities have downplayed?

-3. Another important angle to consider is new functional non-customer value add requirement but a business value add requirement, such as the heartbeat monitors, exception log checks, and time taken to test checks as part of the automation efforts.
+3. Another important angle to consider is new functional non-customer value add requirement but a business value-add requirement, such as the heartbeat monitors, exception log checks, and time taken to test checks as part of the automation efforts.
 None of these requirements are part of the actual product feature a customer sees but are additional scope of work that the business mandates on the execution wings to design, develop, and test.
 When these are baked into the level of effort or timeline and when customer asks to reduce the time to market, the client facing roles cripple the quality by not standing up for best practices.

 If quality were a coin, automation testing and acceptance testing are its two sides.
-Efforts spent only one side won’t make the completely desired economic impact.
+Efforts spent only on one side won’t have the completely desired economic impact.
 Automation is a shift in the way the code is developed, tested, deployed, and monitored requiring refined skills.
-It is an important element of reducing the cost of quality but so is the acceptance testing that requires additional skills.
+It is an important element in reducing the cost of quality but so is the acceptance testing that requires additional skills.
 If we fail to recognize and implement both these effectively, then, the efforts spent in automation may be offset by escaped defects due to lack of acceptance testing.
-A new breed of client facing roles is therefore on the raise and the management needs to focus on both the automation testing along with acceptance testing.
+A new breed of client facing roles is therefore on the rise and the management needs to focus on both the automation testing along with acceptance testing.

 Friday, October 31, 2014